AndreaEgan06/TerminalChess/README.md

   -  A player checkmates the other player.
   -  A player resigns by entering "resign".
   -  The game is drawn by entering "draw".
-  -  The game is drawn by stalemate.
+  -  The game is drawn by [stalemate](https://en.wikipedia.org/wiki/Stalemate).
-  -  The game is drawn by the [50 Move Rule](https://en.wikipedia.org/wiki/Fifty-move_rule).
+  -  The game is drawn by the [50 move rule](https://en.wikipedia.org/wiki/Fifty-move_rule).
-  -  The game is drawn by repetition.
-NOTE: [Castling rights](https://en.wikipedia.org/wiki/Castling) are not taken into account.
+  -  The game is drawn by [threefold repetition](https://en.wikipedia.org/wiki/Threefold_repetition).
+NOTE: [Castling rights](https://en.wikipedia.org/wiki/Castling#Castling_rights) are not taken into account for this purpose.
   -  The game is drawn because there is insufficient material on the board for either player to checkmate the other player.

 ## Requirements/Compiling